 In addition to his position as Artistic Director of Company of Angels and FODAR, Randy is also the Artistic Director of Live Art Dance Productions.
 Based in Halifax, Nova Scotia, Live Art Dance is the only dance presenter in Atlantic Canada programming a full-season contemporary dance series featuring international calibre artists.

 Associate Artistic Director

 Photo by Marlowe Porter

-Michael Caldwell is a Toronto-based choreographer, performer, curator, and arts advocate.
-He has performed/collaborated with over 50 of Canada’s esteemed dance creators/companies, including Peggy Baker, Sylvie Bouchard, Emmanuel Jouthe, James Kudelka, Laurence Lemieux, Tedd Robinson, Santee Smith, Heidi Strauss, and William Yong, among others, and has worked internationally with Antony Hamilton (Australia), Tomeo Vergés (France), and Sacha Steenks (Netherlands).
-He has performed across North America, Europe, Asia, and Australia and, in Canada, his work on stage has earned him two Dora Mavor Moore Awards for ‘outstanding performance in dance’.
+An ‘intense dynamo on stage’ (Scene4) with ‘exceptional interpretive skills’ (The Globe & Mail), Caldwell has performed/collaborated with over 50 of Canada’s esteemed performance creators/companies, and has worked internationally with Antony Hamilton (Australia), Tomeo Vergés (France), and Sacha Steenks (Netherlands).
+He has danced across North America, Europe, Asia, and Australia.
+His performances have earned him two Dora Mavor Moore Awards for outstanding performance in dance.

 Header photo: Company of Angels.
 Lighted Rooms.
 FODAR 2017.
 Photo by Tim Wilson